crashwire1/Rubber-Ducky-Payloads/README.md

 10. **`Download&run_mimikatz.txt`**
    A payload that downloads a remote version of mimikatz.exe, runs it, and outputs the captured credentials on to the Rubber Ducky's D: drive

+11. **`Reverse_Shell_Payload_PowerShell.txt`** 🔁
+   A payload that initiates a reverse shell connection back to the attacker's machine using PowerShell.
+This script provides a robust reverse shell for command execution remotely.

+12. **`Reverse_Shell_Payload_CMD.txt`** 🔁
+   A lightweight payload that uses CMD and Telnet to create a reverse shell back to the attacker's machine.
+Ideal for quick and simple command-line access with minimal footprint.

 ---